tttmmmyyyy/fixlang/Document.md

 - `CChar`, `CUnsignedChar`, `CShort`, `CUnsignedShort`, `CInt`, `CUnsignedInt`, `CLong`, `CUnsignedLong`, `CLongLong`, `CUnsignedLongLong`, `CSizeT`, `CFloat`, `CDouble` for C's primitive numeric types.
 - `()` instead of `void` for a function that returns nothing.

-### Exporting Fix values / functions to a foreign language
+### Export a Fix value or function to a foreign language

 You can export a value of Fix using `FFI_EXPORT[{fix_value_name}, {c_function_name}];` to make it available from a foreign language.